oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/table-ai-assist/table-ai-assist.md

     ![Reuse existing API keys and fingerprint?](./images/use-replace-api-key-fingerprint.png " ")

-9. Your native credential SQL and JSON files are created.
+9. Your public API key, fingerprint, native credential SQL, and JSON files are created.

     ![Credentials files are created.](./images/credentials-files-created.png " ")

 10. Next, you are prompted if you want to generate the AI profile script.
 Enter **yes**.
-In our example, we chose option 6, **`Meta Llama 3.1`**.
+In our example, we chose option **6**, **`Meta Llama 3.1-405b-instruct`**.

     ![Generate AI profile script?](./images/generate-ai-profile-script.png " ")